Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Methods

 We start by setting the notations.
-The original data or objects are denoted by $\mathbf{s}_1(\alpha) \,\ldots\, \mathbf{s}_N(\alpha)$ and are defined in an arbitrary metric space, e.g. $\R^D$.
+The original data or objects are denoted by $\mathbf{s}_1(\alpha) \,\ldots\, \mathbf{s}_N(\alpha)$, where $N$ is the number of objects in the data.
+The objects are defined in an arbitrary metric space, e.g. $\R^D$.
 The parameter $\alpha$ measures a continuous dimension.
 We will see that objects, such as images or networks, can be endowed with a continuous dimension, for example by examining them at different scales, so that scale plays the role of the continuous parameter.
 At this point we would like to note that we discretize all equations from the beginning, because ultimately, in the implementation, the hyperparameter has to be discretized.
-It would certainly be possible to develop the mathematics in a continuous matter.
+It would certainly be possible to develop all the mathematics in a continuous matter.
 We prefer to present the mathematics in such a way that the equations in the paper can be used as a direct reference for implementation.
+However, important equations, such as the cost function and the penalty are given in their continuous form as well, to improve the understanding of the problem definition.
 Thus, $\alpha$ is represented on a grid $\alpha_1 \,\ldots\, \alpha_T$.
-With $f(\cdot)$ we refer to function values at all grid points while $f(k)$ refers to a function value at a specific time.
+We use $T$ to denote the maximum value of $\alpha$ since time is the most natural framework to think about the hyperparameter.
+With $f(\cdot)$ we refer to function values at all grid points while $f(k)$ refers to a function value at a specific value of $\alpha$.
 The objects are endowed with a distance function $d\left(x,y\right)$.
 The appropriate distance function depends on the data-space and on the nature of the problem.
 Given a distance measure, we can define a distance array, $\bDt{\rep} \in \R^{T\times N\times N}$, where the entry $d_{ij}^k$ holds the distance between objects $\mathbf{s}_i$ and $\mathbf{s}_j$ at $\alpha_k$.
 We assume that the distances between datapoints give a good summary of the patterns in the data.
 The goal of cMDS will be to extract these patterns.